 - How the results you plan to export or publish will comply with the requirements of disclosure limitation review

 - Proof of current U.S. federal funding held by the Principal Investigator.
-The Principal Investigator must also be affiliated with the receiving institution, and must have a position or title equivalent to a permanent tenured or tenure-track faculty member.
+The Principal Investigator must hold a PI-eligible position within the receiving institution.

-- Information on the study team (i.e., anyone who will have access to the restricted data.)
+- Information on the study team.
 All study team members must have a formal affiliation with the receiving institution.
 Include the following information:

 - role on project